hashicorp/consul/middleware/kubernetes/README.md

 * `upstream` **ADDRESS [ADDRESS...]** defines the upstream resolvers used for resolving services that point to external hosts (External Services).  **ADDRESS** can be an ip, an ip:port, or a path to a file structured like resolv.conf.
+* `ttl` allows you to set a custom TTL for responses.
+The default (and allowed minimum) is to use 5 seconds, the maximum is capped at 3600 seconds.
 * `fallthrough`  If a query for a record in the cluster zone results in NXDOMAIN, normally that is what the response will be.
 However, if you specify this option, the query will instead be passed on down the middleware chain, which can include another middleware to handle the query.